The Slow WordPress Problem

 - W3 Total Cache (free, complex)

-- LiteSpeed Cache (free, great for LiteSpeed servers)
+- LiteSpeed Cache (free, excellent for LiteSpeed servers)

 5. Database Bloat